llpeterson/security/crypto.md

 two-way between two participants—each participant holds the same (symmetric) key that either one can use to encrypt or decrypt messages in either direction.
-A public/private key pair, in contrast, provides a channel that is one way and many to one from everyone who has the public key to the (unique) owner of the private key, as illustrated in [Figure 3](#public).
+A public/private key pair, in contrast, provides a channel that is one way and many-to-one: from everyone who has the public key to the unique owner of the private key, as illustrated in [Figure 3](#public).

 An important additional property of public-key ciphers is that the